athenalobo/Toycathon-Kodesplash/README.md

 **The game:**

-	Pieces of incomplete code are given which the player will have to complete using the provided options If an incorrect option is chosen, a brief audio clip explanation plays When the player clicks on the correct button, the game animation will take place.
+	Pieces of incomplete code are given which the player will have to complete based on the specifications of the game environment
+	If an incorrect option is chosen, a brief audio clip explanation plays When the player clicks on the correct button, the game animation will take place.

 **Representation of Indian Culture:**

-	10 unique games based on different States of India Inspired by modern India- eg., Atal Tunnel, Himachal Pradesh;
+	10 unique mini-games with multiple levels based on different States of India Inspired by modern India- eg., Atal Tunnel, Himachal Pradesh;
 	Depicts Indian Culture- eg., Makar Sankranti, Gujarat;
 	Spreads awareness on national Missions- eg., Swachh Bharat Abhiyan, Madhya Pradesh;